 Employees or students may wish to use respirators for their own comfort or well-being even when an exposure hazard does not exist.
 This would be considered voluntary use, and many elements of the OSHA respirator standard would not apply.
+For Voluntary use:

-The Program Administrator will authorize voluntary use of respirators as requested on a case-by-case basis, depending on specific workplace conditions and the results of respirator questionnaire evaluations.
+• Work with the Program Administrator to authorize voluntary use of respirators as requested on a case-by-case basis, depending on specific workplace conditions and the results of respirator questionnaire evaluations.

-Voluntary users of filtering facepiece respirators (N95, N100) require one-time completion of the respirator medical clearance questionnaire, but do not require fit testing.
-Voluntary users are also required to review and comply with OSHA Standard 1910.134 Appendix D Information for Employees Using Respirators When not Required Under the Standard, which covers the requirements for voluntary use of respirators for employees.
-They must read and understand the Appendix D Respirator Voluntary Use Agreement form that is provided by the Respirator Program Administrator (VCU's Industrial Hygienist).
+- Voluntary users of respirators require one-time completion of the respirator medical clearance questionnaire, but do not require fit testing or training. - Voluntary users are also required to review and comply with OSHA Standard 1910.134 Appendix D Information for Employees Using Respirators When not Required Under the Standard, which covers the requirements for voluntary use of respirators for employees.
+They must read, understand, and sign the Appendix D Respirator Voluntary Use Agreement form that is provided by the Respirator Program Administrator.